 The Central Eastside knows how to have fun any time of day.
 Head to Water Avenue, which runs along the Willamette River, and find shops, restaurants, and an old -and renewed- business district.
 Tucked under the Interstate Bridge is fun for the whole family.
 At Kerr Bikes, rent any style of bike, including a surrey that will hold the whole family, and bike along the Springwater Corridor or Eastbank Esplanade.

 Enjoy a pint and play games, like ping-pong at Pips & Bounce, or bowling at Grand Central Restaurant & Bowling and you can sing your heart out at Voicebox, a karaoke bar with private rooms.
+If you’re in the mood for live music, Central Eastside has many world-class venues from Doug Fir to Holocene.
+Bunk Bar on Water Avenue, is an intimate, converted warehouse with eclectic bands, pinball, beer and Bunk sandwiches.

 The epicenter of the emerging craft distillery movement, Distillery Row is home to independent, small-batch distillers who have put Portland on the spirits map.